fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 </summary>

-Hasan ibn Ali (حسن ابن علي, ; 625 – 2 April 670) was the eldest son of Ali and Fatima and a grandson of the Islamic prophet Muhammad.
+Hasan ibn Ali (حسن ابن علي, ; 625 – 2 April 670) was the eldest son of Ali and Fatima and a grandson of the prophet Muhammad ﷺ  .
 He briefly ruled as caliph from January 661 until August 661.
 He is considered the second Shia Imam, succeeding Ali and preceding his brother, Husayn.
-In Sunni Islam, Hasan is considered one of the greatest sahaba and part of Muhammad's family.
+In Sunni Islam, Hasan is considered one of the greatest sahaba and part of prophet Muhammad's ﷺ   family.
 Part of the ahl al-bayt and the ahl al-kisa, he participated in the event of Mubahala.
-Muhammad described Hasan and Husayn as "the masters of youth in Paradise".
+Muhammad ﷺ   described Hasan and Husayn as "the masters of youth in Paradise".

 During the caliphate of Ali (r.
 656 – 661), Hasan accompanied him in the military campaigns of the First Muslim Civil War.
 After Ali's assassination in 661, Hasan was subsequently acknowledged caliph in Kufa.
 His sovereignty was unrecognized by Syria's governor Mu'awiya I (r.
 661 – 680), who led an army into Kufa to press the former for abdication.
-In response, Hasan sent a vanguard under Ubayd Allah ibn al-Abbas to block Mu'awiya's advance until he arrived with the main army.
+In response, Hasan sent a vanguard under Ubaydallah ibn al-Abbas to block Mu'awiya's advance until he arrived with the main army.
 Meanwhile, Hasan was severely wounded in an abortive assassination attempt made by the Kharijites, a faction opposed to both Ali and Mu'awiya.
 This attack demoralized Hasan's army, and many deserted.
-On the other hand, Ubayd Allah and most of his troops defected after Mu'awiya bribed him.
+On the other hand, Ubaydallah and most of his troops defected after Mu'awiya bribed him.
 In August 661 (Rabi al-Thani 41 AH), Hasan signed a peace treaty with Mu'awiya on the basis that the latter should rule in compliance with the Quran and the sunna, a council appointed his successor, and his supporters received amnesty.
 Hasan retired from politics and abdicated in Medina where he eventually died either by a long-term illness or poisoning at the instigation of Mu'awiya, who wanted to install his son Yazid (r.
 680–683), as his successor.

 Critics of Hasan call his treaty with Mu'awiya an indication of weakness, saying that he had intended to surrender from the beginning and fought half-heartedly.
-His supporters maintain that Hasan's abdication was inevitable after his soldiers mutinied, and he was motivated by the desire for unity and peace in the Muslim community; Muhammad reportedly predicted that Hasan would make peace among the Muslims.
+His supporters maintain that Hasan's abdication was inevitable after his soldiers mutinied, and he was motivated by the desire for unity and peace in the Muslim community; prophet Muhammad ﷺ   reportedly predicted that Hasan would make peace among the Muslims.
 Another Sunni hadith (also attributed to Muhammad) predicted that the prophetic succession would endure for thirty years, which may have been interpreted by at least some early Sunni scholars as evidence that Hasan's caliphate was rightly-guided (rāshid).

 </details><details><summary>